dorythecat/TransforMate/docs/about.md

 awesome people who help keep this project up and running.
 Without them, I probably would have taken this bot down a long time ago.
 Thanks for your support, guys.
 Love y'all! <3

+## How can I help?
+TransforMate is mostly a passion project.
+Development, documenting, hosting, and maintenance, all fall under me at the moment.
+I am a single person, and, whilst I'm not going to lie and say I have bills to cover, monetary motivation is really great.
+I am thankful for even the smallest little help you can give me.
+You can do so over at my [Patreon](https://www.patreon.com/dorythecat), which also gives you some extra perks, like early access to some of my written works, as well as priority feature requests.

+If you don't want, or can't help monetarily, it's competely fine.
+You can help the bot as easy as sharing it with friends, being active in the community, reporting bugs and bad actors, and suggesting new features.

+If you have any kind of code-related knowledge, I'm always thankful for some help with the coding part of the bot.
+It's always great to have some other folks having a look around and helping improve the code this little project is made up of.

+If you have any other ideas on how to help, like wanting to contribute with the community, infrastructure, or other aspects of the bot, please feel free to contact me, I'm always open to new ideas and helping hands!